MnCLosSantos/MnC-TuneX/README.md

 # Welcome to the TuneX PlugIN software.
-## Here is an interactive tuning system for QB-Core only.
+## Here is an interactive tuning system for QB-QBOX only.